DiarmuidHenry/Project-03/README.md

 4. *User inputs their assigned cards*

-Note: During construction, I randomly assignned a valid dealt hand of cards in order to sidestep this in the early stages.
-This was removed in later commits.
+[Note: During construction, I randomly assignned a valid dealt hand of cards in order to sidestep this in the early stages.
+This was removed in later commits].

 It's here that data validation is crucial, since the input must be in exactly the correct format, in the correct place.
-[You can read more about the data validation here](#other-features)
+[You can read more about the data validation here](#other-features).

 5. *Create a list of all possible routes that visit these towns (whilst abiding by the rules of the game, i.e. starting and finishing on an Entry/Exit Card)*

 Use `itertools` to create a list of all permutations of `assigned_town_cards`.
-This list is then stacked with the 2 Entry/Exit Cards to give `all_routes`: every legal way of completing the game with the users given cards.
+This list is then stacked with the 2 Entry/Exit Cards to give `all_routes`: every legal way of completing the game with the user's given cards.

 6. *Calculate the length of all of these possible routes*

 `route_lengths` is constructed by finding the corresponding entry in `distances` for each consecutive pair of towns in a given permutation, and adding them together to give the length of that particular path.

-7. *Find the shortest route length value/s, and print the corresponding route that the player should take, including all towns they will visit along their journey*
+7. *Find the shortest route length value/s, and print the corresponding route/s that the player should take, including all towns they will visit along their journey/s*

 Find the miniminum value/s in `route_lengths` and the corresponding entry in `all_routes` for this/these.
 These will then be printed clearly for the user, highlighting when they visit one of the towns corresponding to one of their cards.

 ### Game Flow/Logic